quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 5: Add a tag to a contact**

 **MSS**
-1. User <u>searches for the contact's information (UC:4)</u>.
+1. User <u>finds all contacts (UC:3)</u>.
-2. User requests to add a tag to the contact by ID.
+2. User requests to add a tag to the contact by index.
 3. TC updates the contact with the provided tag.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given contact ID does not exist.
+The given contact index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given contact ID is empty.
+The given contact index is out of range in the contact list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.